Risk assessment and risk containment

 - We deal with risks from the political and regulatory environment through an intensive, constructive dialog with policymakers and the authorities.

 - The Group Tax unit identifies potential tax-related risks at an early stage and systematically records, assesses and monitors them.
 It takes any measures necessary to minimize tax-related risks and coordinates them with the Group companies affected.
-The unit also draws up and communicates policies for avoiding tax risks.
+The unit also draws up and communicates policies for overcoming or avoiding tax risks.